hbctraining/variant_analysis/lessons/12_IGV.md

 ### Navigating IGV

-Now that we have our tracks of interest loaded, we likely want to navigate them to view our variants.
+Now that we have our tracks of interest loaded, we likely want to navigate around them to view our variants.

 #### Zooming in/out on Regions